Arxcis/adventofcode2020/README.md

 Contributors are welcomed to join our private leaderboard :sunglasses: Use the join code **376961-8a514359** at https://adventofcode.com/2020/leaderboard/private

+**Sharing**
 If you enjoy working on this project, consider sharing it with your friends.
-The more the merrier 🚀
+The more the merrier :santa:

 ## Github CI status